chenxin061/pdarts/README.md

 # [Progressive Differentiable Architecture Search: Bridging the Depth Gap between Search and Evaluation](https://arxiv.org/abs/1904.12760)
 by Xin Chen, [Lingxi Xie](http://lingxixie.com/), [Jun Wu](https://see.tongji.edu.cn/info/1153/6850.htm) and [Qi Tian](https://scholar.google.com/citations?user=61b6eYkAAAAJ&hl=zh-CN).

+**This code is based on the implementation of  [DARTS](https://github.com/quark0/darts).**

+## Introduction

 This repository contains the search and evaluation code for our work Progressive DARTS.

 It requires only **0.3 GPU-days** (7 hours on a single P100 card) to finish a search progress on CIFAR10 and CIFAR100 datasets, much faster than DARTS, and achieves higher classification accuracy on both CIFAR and ImageNet datasets (mobole setting).

-**This code is based on the implementation of  [DARTS](https://github.com/quark0/darts).**

-## Introduction

-TBD soon.

 ## Framework